JonatanAndreyRodriguez/PSProcessa/scripting/getting-started/utils/ConvertTo-Base64.md

 ## DESCRIPTION
 Cada valor en InputObject se convierte primero a formato JSON y luego a una cadena equivalente codificada con dígitos de base 64.

-Converts byte array or specified file contents to base64 string.
-By default, this cmdlet inserts line breaks every 76 characters and outputs the result in a single string.
-For very large files, you may run into OutOfMemoryExceptions.
-In this case, use the -Stream parameter which will generate multiple string outputs that, combined together, result in the equivalent base 64 text.

 ## EXAMPLES